 "Credit Quantity and Credit Quality: Bank Competition and Capital Accumulation," with Pietro Peretto.
-Journal of Economic Theory 147, no. 3
+Journal of Economic Theory 147, no. 3 (2012).

 Dong Beom Choi.
 "Heterogeneity and Stability: Bolster the Strong, Not the Weak."
-Working paper, 2012.
+Review of Financial Studies 27, no. 6 (2014).